-The benefit of this model of deployment during the migration intermediate phase is all end-to-end resources can still be maintained through conventional communication means in order to communicate with each other.
-As a result, this mechanism enables migrated end-to-end resources that have been deployed in conjunction with existing devices.
-It enhances the migration process feasibility by enabling both the gradual deployment of 5G while maintaining current communication models simultaneously during intermediate period.
+During the intermediate phase, all end-to-end resources can be maintained through conventional communication means in order to communicate with each other.
+However, the softwarization mechanisms allow existence of the migrated end-to-end resources deployed in conjunction with existing ones.
+It enhances the overall migration process feasibility by enabling gradual deployment while maintaining current communication networks simultaneously during migration period.